Support for parents of children with SEND

 For a brief introduction of the kind of support the IASS can provide watch the following video from Full of Life:

-The IASS for Kensington and Chelsea is provided by Full of Life, the local parent carer support group.
+The IASS for Kensington and Chelsea is provided by Full of Life.
 Click here to find out more about it and to get in contact.

 Citizens Advice Bureau